u-boot/u-boot/doc/develop/bootstd/overview.rst

 Bootmeth drivers are provided for booting from various media:

+   - Android bootflow (boot image v4)
+   - :doc:`ChromiumOS <cros>` ChromiumOS boot from a disk
+   - EFI boot using bootefi from disk
+   - EFI boot using boot manager
    - :doc:`extlinux / syslinux <extlinux>` boot from a storage device
    - :doc:`extlinux / syslinux <extlinux>` boot from a network (PXE)
+   - :doc:`sandbox <sandbox>` used only for testing
    - :doc:`U-Boot scripts <script>` from disk, network or SPI flash
-   - EFI boot using bootefi from disk
-   - VBE
-   - :doc:`ChromiumOS <cros>` ChromiumOS boot from a disk
-   - EFI boot using boot manager
-   - Android bootflow (boot image v4)
    - :doc:`QFW <qfw>`: QEMU firmware interface
-   - :doc:`sandbox <sandbox>` used only for testing
+   - :doc:`VBE </develop/vbe>`: Verified Boot for Embedded

 Each driver is controlled by a Kconfig option.
 If no bootmeth driver is selected by a compatible string in the devicetree, all available bootmeth